 Leslie Vryenhoek - Writer/Editing Consultant & Website Curator

 Leslie is a writer, editor and strategic communications professional with two decades of experience helping research and educational institutions and non-profit agencies tell their stories.
 She joined WIEGO in 2011 as the Writer/Editor and returned in 2018 after a hiatus.
 As a writer, Leslie specializes in creating compelling narratives that put a human face on policies and theoretical frameworks (including for WIEGO’s Workers’ Lives series).
 She is the author of four books of fiction and poetry, two historical biographies, and has written dozens of articles, essays and screenplays on a range of subjects.
-Prior to joining WIEGO, she was a Public Affairs officer for the Canadian Red Cross, where she directed communications during high-profile disasters; she has also held communications positions at the University of Winnipeg and Memorial University of Newfoundland.
+Prior to joining WIEGO, she was a Public Affairs officer for the Canadian Red Cross, where she directed communications during high-profile disasters and developed public messaging; she has also held communications positions at the University of Winnipeg and Memorial University of Newfoundland.
 As a professional editor, she has honed millions of words to help writers reach their audiences and achieve results.
 Leslie is based in St. John's, Canada.

 Henrial Yaidoo - Senior Finance & Administration Officer